DataDog/hiring-engineers/answers.md

     }
 },

-    { # Third Visualizaton: My Custom Metric with the rollup function applied
+    { # Third Visualization: My Custom Metric with the rollup function applied
       #to sum up all the points for the past hour into one bucket (1 hour = 3600 seconds)
     'definition': {
         'type': 'timeseries',